Blog

 Haitians’ Daily Struggles and Backgrounds

 Haiti’s economy is faced with many problems, such as access to reliable electricity and running water.
 Many streets in Haiti are not paved or in poor condition due to earthquakes or landslides.
 It often takes hours to travel short distances and mountain villages are usually completely cut off from traffic.
-Providing needed electricity for businesses … Continue reading Haitians’ Daily Struggles and Backgrounds
+Providing needed electricity for businesses is another obstacle.
+Power is often not available at all, or, like in Jeremie, only on a few hours per day.
+The same situation applies to running water.

 The Economy in Haiti